hxrshxz/ground-sense-bot/OLLAMA_STATUS.md

 **What to tell them:**

 > "We use SQLCoder:7b, a specialized 7-billion parameter model running locally via Ollama.
 When users ask unknown queries like 'List blocks with extraction > 100', our backend sends it to SQLCoder, which generates the SQL in ~400ms.
-If that fails, we fall back to Gemini API.
 This approach is free, fast, and keeps data private.
-No API calls leave our server unless Ollama fails."
+No API calls leave our server."

 ---